 - Use warm water to speed up the setting time.

 Cleaning as you go makes the process that much easier.
 Wash mixing utensils and bowls with warm water and soap.
 Never pour leftover plaster of Paris down the drain.
 This can clog pipes and become a costly mistake once it hardens.
 If plaster hardens on a surface, carefully break or chip the hardened plaster and clean the area with soap and water.

-Mixing plaster of Paris with water causes an exothermic reaction.
+Mixing plaster of Paris with water causes an exothermic (heat-producing) reaction.
 Never place plaster of Paris onto skin.
 It can cause serious burns.
 If it gets onto your skin wipe the wet plaster away with a dry paper towel and clean the area with a wet paper towel and soap.

 - Mc Silicone: How to Make Extra Strong Plaster of Paris for Casting

 - How To Build Realistic Model Railroad Scenery